-In what follows, the simulator input ("true") spectrum width will be denoted as W, while the estimated spectrum width will be denoted as $\hat{W}$ with a modifying subscript specifying the estimation technique used.
-Estimation errors were calculated by subtracting the simulator input values from the estimated values (i.e. $\hat{W} - W$ ).
-In this paper, we do not show plots of standard errors (i.e., RMS errors); rather, we break out the error analysis into biases and standard deviations, which have quite different implications for turbulence detection since bias cannot be mitigated by averaging while random unbiased errors can.
-However, RMS error estimates may be obtained by taking the square root of the sum of the squared biases and standard deviations.
+In what follows, the simulator input ("true") spectrum width will be denoted as W, while the estimated spectrum width will be denoted as \hat{W} with a modifying subscript specifying the estimation technique used.
+Estimation errors were calculated by subtracting the simulator input values from the estimated values (i.e. $\hat{W} - W$).
+It should be noted that biases and standard deviations have different implications for turbulence detection since bias cannot be mitigated by averaging while random unbiased errors can.

-\ Corresponding author address: Gregory Meymaris, RAL, NCAR 1850 Table Mesa Dr., Boulder, CO 80305 E-mail: meymaris at ucar.edu
+^{} Corresponding author address: Gregory Meymaris, RAL, NCAR 1850 Table Mesa Dr., Boulder, CO 80305 E-mail: meymaris at ucar.edu